 Pour the remaining pepitas into a food processor.
 Add the basil, parsley, lemon juice, garlic and salt.
 Process while slowly drizzling in the olive oil, stopping to scrape down the sides as necessary, until the pepitas have broken down to create a pretty smooth sauce.

 To assemble the pasta salad, pour all of the pesto over the pasta and toss until the pasta is lightly and evenly coated, adding a tiny splash of reserved pasta cooking water if necessary to thin it out.
 Then add the cherry tomatoes, arugula, remaining toasted pepitas, and any optional add-ins (olives, chickpeas and/or cheese).

 Toss again to combine, then season to taste with pepper.
-If the pasta needs a little more flavor, add salt or lemon juice to taste, or if the flavors are too bold, let it rest for a few minutes, and add a little splash of olive oil if necessary to tone down the rest.
+If the pasta needs more flavor, add salt, to taste, or a splash of lemon juice.
+If the flavors are too bold, let it rest for a few minutes, and add a little splash of olive oil if necessary to tone down the rest.

 ▸ Nutrition Information

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.
 See our full nutrition disclosure here.

 Please let me know how it turned out for you!
 Leave a comment below and share a picture on Instagram with the hashtag #cookieandkate.